embeddedkink/lockbox/README.md

 The project has been designed to be as easy to set up as possible.
 Off the shelf components like the NodeMCU Amica and an SG90 servo have been chosen for their wide availability.
 The rest is 3d printed for easy customization.

+## Features

+- Secure.
+No way to break into the box without physically destroying it
+- Safe.
+Is the emergency bigger than the cost of replacing the box?
+Smash it with a hammer
+- Cheap. one actuator and no real time clock hardware necessary
+- Compatible with all key-based locks
+- Based on common off-the-shelf (COTS) and 3d printed parts
+- Fully local system, no dependency on the cloud or telemetry collected

 ## Setting up

 - Print, or have someone print the box, lid, and locking cam.